alexmojaki/heartrate/README.md

 - **`browser`**: if True, automatically opens a browser tab displaying the visualisation for the file where `trace` is called.
 False by default.

+- **`daemon`**: sets whether the thread containing the server is a daemon thread.
+Set this to true to shut down the server once the rest of the program completes.

 ## Related libraries

 - [pyheat](https://github.com/csurfer/pyheat): a heatmap showing which lines of a file consume the most time.